San Francesco, Tolentino

-San Francesco is a Romanesque-Gothic-style, Roman Catholic church located in Tolentino, province of Macerata, region of the Marche.
+San Francesco is a Romanesque-Gothic-style, Roman Catholic church located in Tolentino, province of Macerata, region of Marche.

 History

 The church was erected in the 13th century.
 Some frescoes from this century remain; they appear to originate from Riminese artists.
 Among the frescoes moved here, a Madonna and child from the church of San Giacomo, Attributed to the Master of the Dormition of Terni.